-Improvement part strongly incorporates the scientific problem-solving method of PDCA (Plan, Do, Check, Act)–sometimes known as PDSA (Plan, Do, Study, Act) to help with the continuous improvement process to incorporate into daily routine or form a habit.
+The improvement part strongly incorporates the scientific problem-solving method of PDCA (Plan, Do, Check, Act)–sometimes known as PDSA (Plan, Do, Study, Act) to help with the continuous improvement process to incorporate into a daily routine or form a habit.

 It equips every individual to facilitate continuous improvements and develop lean management behaviours.
 Hence, the responsibility doesn't fall on the management alone.

 Fine-tune Operations: Employees at all levels can implement solutions to improve daily processes.
 As everyone at a company does this, habits form and after a while, continuous improvement becomes second nature to the entire staff.